 If you don’t know how to make homemade hummus, you’re missing out.
 Hummus is one of the easiest things you can make quickly, when you want a tasty dip.

 The thing about hummus is that although it’s easy to make, it’s also easy for it to taste blah.
-It’s an art-form to get a hummus that plays on your taste buds and makes you go crazy for if.
+With a little practice though, it’s also an easy art-form to create a hummus that zings your taste buds and makes you go crazy for if.

 So what’s the trick?
-I think the thing to do is to learn how to made a basic homemade hummus and learn how to tweak its flavour so that it really zings on your tastebuds.
-From there on, you can made different types of hummus like sweet potato hummus and red pepper hummus for example.
+I think the thing to do is to learn how to made a basic homemade hummus and after that, experiment with how to tweak its flavour so that it really stands out.
+From there on, you can made different types of hummus like sweet potato hummus or roasted red pepper hummus for example.

 Table of Contents